 - More than seven miles of the skyway are accessible.

 The Minneapolis/St. Paul International Airport, voted "Best Airport in America" by Travel + Leisure Magazine, is accessible to people with disabilities and offers an array of services for those travelers.
-View the MSP Airport's accessibility page.
+They even house Scootaround, a mobility repair station and the first of its kind in the country.
+Travelers can get quick repairs to their wheelchairs, powerchairs and scooters.
+View the MSP Airport's accessibility page for more information.

 There are many transportation options in Minneapolis for travelers with disabilities: